facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 ## Pre-Fetching

-For performance reasons, you may with to kick off fetching *before* rendering.
-That way we can have the query going while we start rendering.
+For performance reasons you may wish to kick off fetching *before* rendering.
+That way the query can be going while we start rendering.
 The [React docs](https://reactjs.org/docs/concurrent-mode-suspense.html#start-fetching-early) give some examples.
 This pattern works with Recoil as well.

 Let's change the above example to initiate a fetch for the next user info as soon as the user clicks the button to change users: